The case first gained traction on an episode of Unsolved Mysteries.

 We give four viewpoints told through four different scenarios.
 Now understand, some of these are logical, and some are not.
 THESE ARE FICTIONAL ACCOUNTS MIXED WITH FACTIONAL INFORMATION.

-A few months later a young male walking along the ravine meets the Crazy and Franco as their VW suddenly stopped… These are serial killers who traveled in the 1980’s killing young boys.
+A few months later a young male (Eugene Kvet) is walking along the ravine.
+The Crazy and Franco’s VW suddenly stops.
+These are serial killers who traveled in the 1980’s killing young boys.
 Removing the shoe was their MO.
 Eugene was their last victim in Newburgh.

 Dorthy and Ken Sova

 Ken Sova searched for his son and produced his own conclusion.
 Ken believed that his son perished at Susan’s house and was hidden and then dumped in the ravine.
-There were a group of older kids at the party who were known delinquents within a local street gang called Brick City Outlawz.
+There were a group of older kids at the party who were known members of a local street gang called Brick City Outlawz.